Tower Plaza (Ann Arbor, Michigan): History

 Tower Plaza was first proposed in 1965, amidst a period of growth in Ann Arbor.
 Its site on William Street is located in the business district alongside various pars of the University of Michigan's Central Campus.
 Its developer, John C. "Jack" Stegeman, had completed the 11-story Maynard House across the street years earlier.
 His company, William Street Company, constructed, owned, and managed the building.

 The initial proposal was met with backlash from City Council, prompting a debate about the character of downtown.
 Another component of the controversy was parking, which was not required by law at the time, but was proposed voluntarily by the developer.
 This voluntary proposal became a mandatory condition of the building's final occupancy permit.
 The building's design was not modified to add parking, and instead the developers of the building chose to underwrite an expansion of the nearby Maynard Street garage.
 One result of this controversy was a 1967 change to local building codes that would make additional buildings like Tower Plaza impossible to build today.
 This controversy resembled an earlier controversy in the 1920s about Forest Plaza.

 Construction began in 1966, and was completed in 1969, delayed by construction worker strikes in 1968.

 The narrower east and west sides of the building, currently unadorned concrete, were the subject of various proposals in the 1970s.
 Following budget cuts during Tower Plaza's construction, the initial plans for marble sides were abandoned, and concrete substituted instead.
 A 1974 contest, in advance of the 1976 United States Bicentennial, awarded prizes of up to $500 to local artists for designs on the concrete sides, but the artwork selected was never applied to the building.

-In 1987, the building's owners attempted to sell the buildling to an Ann Arbor-based company, PreMark Associates, which would then convert the building to condominiums.
+In 1987, the building's owners attempted to sell the building to an Ann Arbor-based company, PreMark Associates, which would then convert the building to condominiums.
 The deal with PreMark fell through, and the building owners instead engaged Triad Management Corporation for the same purpose.
 The successor to Triad Management continues to provide services to the Tower Plaza condominium association as of 2022.

 The original gray glass on the south side of the building, facing William Street, was replaced with new green glass in 2006.
 Similar green glass was installed on the north and east faces of the building in 2017.